• Skip to primary navigation

 Instructions

-In a large pan heat the olive oil.
+• In a large skillet, heat the olive oil.

-To the buttered oven-proof skillet (or pan), add the batter.
-Place the sausages and any other optional add-ins in the batter and bake for 30 minutes.
+• To the buttered oven-proof skillet (or pan), add the batter.
+Place the sausages and any other optional add-ins to the batter.

 Notes